Things to Do in Grand Rapids With Kids

 2399 Ball Ave NE, Grand Rapids, MI 49505

-This northeast gem recently received playground upgrades and a beautiful new boardwalk through woods and marsh areas teeming with wildlife.
+This northeast gem, Huff Park has a fun wooden playground and a beautiful new boardwalk that winds through woods and marsh areas teeming with wildlife.

 The city deer are plentiful here, making it easy for kids to spot one on the hike.